ssalvatori/dotfiles/README.md

 ## TODO

-* Create a single script to configure everything
+* Create a single script to configure everything.
+* Hide text input from menubar (multiples keyboards layouts).
+* Disable spotlight key shortcat in favor of Raycat